JakenHerman/tweety/readme.md

 $ tweety destination_user_name "The complete message"
 ```

-_Note_ that if your message is longer than 140 characters, TDM will split it into as many parts as required and it'll send all parts sequentially.
+_Note_ that if your message is longer than 140 characters, tweety will split it into as many parts as required and it'll send all parts sequentially.

 ###Receiving / Reading

-With TDM you can do both: listing the latest 20 messages of your inbox, or reading a specific message.
+With tweety you can do both: listing the latest 20 messages of your inbox, or reading a specific message.
 Here is how:

 ####Listing inbox